-Director of Virginia Office
+Director, Virginia Office

 Sarah Francisco leads SELC’s Virginia Office, overseeing nearly 20 attorneys and the organization’s legal and policy work across the state.
 Prior to serving as director, Sarah led SELC’s National Forests and Parks Program, coordinating across six states to protect our region’s wildest places.

 We do work that really matters.
 We hold ourselves to a high standard, we’re getting results, and I know that Virginia and the South are better places today because of the work SELC does.Sarah Francisco